 The Afghan Health Promotion Program (AHP) provides assistance with accessing health care, including enrollment in Medi-Cal or Refugee Medical Assistance, scheduling medical appointments and screenings, arranging transportation to appointments, troubleshooting Medi-Cal bills, enrollment in a Medi-Cal managed care plan and selecting a primary care physician.

 These services are available to all Afghan SIVs, SI/SQ and humanitarian parolees in LA, Orange, San Bernardino, Riverside, Kern and Ventura Counties.
-They can be dually enrolled in any program while receiving these services.

 AFGHAN LEGAL REPRESENTATION PROJECT